Welcome to Waynesburg University!

 I'm Accepted!
 What's Next?

 Congratulations on being accepted into Waynesburg University!
 We're so glad you've chosen to consider joining our dynamic campus community.
-Below are the next steps in the process and some important dates to keep in mind over these next few months, but remember, don't hesitate to contact the Admissions Office with any questions or concerns you may have.
+Below is a five-step guide to the next steps in the process, along with some important dates to keep in mind.
+Remember, don't hesitate to contact the Admissions Office with any questions or concerns you may have.
 We can't wait to see you all on campus soon!

 Fill out the Admission Enrollment Form, and send in the appropriate deposit to hold your spot.
 As long as resident students do this by May 1, they are guaranteed housing on campus.

-Financial Aid Award Letters become available in late February for those who complete the FAFSA.
+View your Financial Aid Award Letter, which becomes available in late February for those who complete the FAFSA.
 Student bills will consist of the cost of attendance minus financial aid.
 Bills are mailed out to students toward the end of June.